wanicca/lm_morse_solver/README.md

 # More Information

-I write a note for this question on [Zhihu](https://zhuanlan.zhihu.com/p/37971592).
+I wrote a note for this question on [Zhihu](https://zhuanlan.zhihu.com/p/37971592).